qvest-digital/sch_jens/janz/qdisc.md

 In the 4G (LTE) and 5G networks, a number of packets are subject to retransmissions, possibly more than once even.
-Retransmissions due to bad link quality are not modelled by `sch_janz`; their net effect should be included in the DRP (data rate pattern) in use.
+Retransmissions due to bad radio quality are not modelled by `sch_janz`; their net effect should be included in the DRP (data rate pattern) in use.
 However, systematic retransmissions *are* modelled by `sch_janz` because they have measurable impact on latency as link usage approaches capacity.